Simon Faithfull

-Simon Faithfull (born 1966) is an English artist based in Berlin and London.
-His work has been widely exhibited in both international solo and group exhibitions, including Musee des Beaux Arts (Calais), Fabrica (Brighton), FRAC Basse Normandie (France), The British Film Institute Gallery, London; Haus am Waldsee, Berlin; CRAC Alsace, France, Stills, Edinburgh; and the 52nd Venice Biennale in 2007 as part of ArtSway's New Forest Pavilion.
+Simon Faithfull (born 1966) is an English artist based in Berlin.
+His work has been widely exhibited in both international solo and group exhibitions, including Kindl (Berlin) Musee des Beaux Arts (Calais), Fabrica (Brighton), FRAC Basse Normandie (France), The British Film Institute Gallery, London; Haus am Waldsee, Berlin; CRAC Alsace, France, Stills, Edinburgh; and the 52nd Venice Biennale in 2007 as part of ArtSway's New Forest Pavilion.

 Biography

 Faithfull grew up at Braziers Park, the son of Major Robert Glynn Faithfull (1912-1998) and his second wife, Margaret Elizabeth (Kipps) Faithfull, whom he had married in 1963.
 He was a half brother to singer and actress Marianne Faithfull through his father's first marriage.

 He was the first visual artist to receive an Arts Council England Fellowship to travel to Antarctica with the British Antarctic Survey.
 The journey began in November 2004 and lasted for two months.
 During this journey, Faithfull made daily drawings on a PalmPilot recording the daily events and sights of a journey ever further south.
 As with other drawing projects, these sketches were then relayed back to the world via email.
 In this case 3,000 people around the world received a live drawn message from end of the world.

 "The drawings are very restricted in their detail because of the tiny screen with its paltry number of pixels.
 But I like this discipline of making something meaningful with such reduced means, something akin to an economy of line."